The shadow of regular black holes with asymptotically Minkowski core: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we have investigated the shadow cast by rotating Kerr-like regular black holes with Minkowski core.
 We have plotted the silhouette of shadow cast by the regular black hole with $(\gamma=2/3, n=2)$ and $(\gamma=1, n=3)$, which correspond to the Bardeen black hole and Hayward black hole at large scales in radial direction, respectively.
 It is found that with the increase of the deviation parameter $g$, the left side of the silhouette of shadow is more inclined to the vertical axis.
 Then, the size of the shadow and the shape of the shadow have been evaluated by the shadow radius and the distortion parameter.
 It turns out that with the increase of the deviation parameter $g$, the shadow radius decreases while the deformation gets more and more pronounced.
+This phenomenon could be understood as follows.
+The traditional regular black holes can be viewed as solutions of gravity coupled to nonlinear electrodynamics\cite{Ayon-Beato:1999qin,Ayon-Beato:1999kuh,Ma:2015gpa}, and the parameter $g$ in this paper may be viewed as the charge of the nonlinear electromagnetic field.
+Just as the increase of charge makes the size of black hole horizon smaller, the corresponding size of the shadow shrinks while the shape of the shadow becomes more deformed\cite{Banerjee:2022iok,Kumar:2019pjp,Jafarzade:2020ova}.
 Furthermore, we have compared the shadow for two different types of regular black hole with the same values of parameters.
 In comparison with the regular black holes with de Sitter core, the size of the shadow is always smaller, and the deformation of the shape becomes more pronounced as well.
+One could understand this by comparing the position of the maximal Kretschmann scalar curvature.
+As revealed in \cite{Ling:2021olm}, for regular black holes with Minkowski core, the position of the maximal Kretschmann scalar curvature moves away from the center of the black hole and is close to the horizon with the increase of the parameter $g$, while for regular black holes with de Sitter core, the position of the maximal Kretschmann scalar curvature always remains at the center.
+This may lead to greater attraction of the regular black hole with Minkowski core to photons.
+As a result, the silhouette of its shadow is more distorted compared to that of the regular black hole with de Sitter core indeed.
+Finally, we have also compared the theoretical values of the deviation from circularity $\Delta C $ for two sorts of black holes with the experimental results of the ETH and found that the shadow of regular black holes is well compatible with the observed shadow by ETH as well.
+Therefore, regular black holes are also possible candidates for detected black holes and further exploration is needed to reveal the nature of black holes observed in astrophysics.
 Our work provides a theoretical basis for identifying different types of regular black holes once more astronomical black hole images are obtained in future.
+Just as discussed in \cite{Ling:2021olm}, these two different types of regular black holes results from different forms of Newtonian potential, which might imply the different forms of generalized uncertainty relations in the theory of quantum gravity.
+Thus we expect that the distinction of regular black holes by astronomical observations would be a great hint for us to look for the effect of quantum gravity.
+In particular, the exponential form of Newtonian potential, which gives rise to the regular black holes with a Minkowski core\cite{Ling:2021olm}, could reveal the non-perturbative effects of quantum gravity because in the expansion of weak momentum it recovers the quadratic form of the momentum, which lead to the regular black holes with a de-Sitter core\cite{Li:2016yfd}.